dtaht/blog-cerowrt/content/post/oldest_active_queue_first.md

 better, only to abandon them, when we realized that the core problem was too much buffering in the driver itself.
 OK, we've fixed that.
 We've induced not enough latency.

-Here, we are adapting the techniques to apply to whole stations, not flows.

 WiFi framing overhead *costs* and station selection induces LARGE random delays and jitter, much larger and more apparent now that we